Wildcrafted Apothecary:

 Take your herbal business to the next level by understanding how to enter the marketplace and create products aligned with your community and clients.
 Whether you’re starting a business or expanding an existing one, or just want to create a home apothecary, you’ll gain the tools to do it right.

-You’ve completed a foundational herbal program—or our Level 1: Foundations of Herbalism—and are ready for the next step
+You’ve completed a foundational herbal program, or our Level 1: Foundations of Herbalism program and are ready for the next step

-You’re interested in working in apothecary or community herbal settings and want practical experience to support that path
+You’re interested in working in apothecary/community herbal settings and want practical experience to support that path

 You’re considering continuing on to clinical herbal training and want a strong, rooted foundation and prerequisite

-You’re ready to show up fully, engage deeply, and do the work
+You’re ready to show up fully, engage deeply, and do the good herbal work

 Who is this for